Clifton, Nottingham: Sport and recreation

 Clifton Leisure Centre in Central Park, Southchurch Drive, Nottingham, while being refurbished, May 2009.

 Clifton has seven football teams: Clifton All Whites, Clifton Aces, Clifton Blacks, Clifton Wanderers, Clifton FC, FC Olympico And Clifton Mad Squad (CMS).

 Most notable football players from Clifton are Viv Anderson, Jermaine Jenas and Darren Huckerby.

 Clifton Leisure Centre is located on Southchurch Drive in the central area of Clifton.
 The leisure centre is a modernised leisure facility which offers a wide range of activities for all ages and abilities.
 The facilities at the leisure centre include a Health Suite, a 25m Swimming Pool, Teaching Pool, Gym, Group Cycling Studio, Fitness Studio, various Multi-use Sports Halls and also a Children's Play Area.
 Through the recent developments and investments in the Nottingham Tram infrastructure there are now tram stops located adjacent to the facility and also various NCT bus services which have bus stops located on Southchurch Drive.
 KickboxUK, a division of the Professional Kickboxing Association set up PKA Kickboxing - Clifton in 2001 which serves as the headquarters for KickboxUK and has several Kickboxing classes broken down into various age groups that take place in Clifton Leisure Centre every week on Thursday, there are 4 different classes which run, Reception 4-5 years, Cadets 6-9 years, Juniors 10-13 years, and finally an Adults Class for ages 14+.

-A weekly parkrun 5 km event is held on Clifton Playing Fields.
+A weekly parkrun 5 km event has been held on Clifton Playing Fields since 2018.